 If you or a loved one are injured in a bus accident while running

 If you or a loved one are a runner or jogger and have been injured in a bus accident, you may be entitled to financial compensation under the law.
-Seek medical care first, then document your injuries and contact an experienced legal professional for a free consultation.
+Seek medical care first, then document your injuries and contact a competent bus accident lawyer for a free consultation.
 An attorney can help you learn more about what legal avenues you have to get the justice you deserve as an accident victim.